lohedges/vmmc/README.md

 `isRepulsive` = Whether the potential has finite energy repulsions.
 This should also be set to `true` when particle interactions contain a mixture of hard core overlaps and finite repulsions.

-`energyCallback` = The callback function to calculate the total pair interaction for a particle.

-`pairEnergyCallback` = The callback function to calculate the pair interaction between two particles.

-`interactionsCallback` = The callback function to determine the neighbours with which a particle interacts.

-`postMoveCallback` = The callback function to perform any required updates following the move.
-Here you should copy the updated particle positions and orientations back into your own data structures and implement any additional updates, e.g. cell lists.

 ## C-style arrays
 The VMMC object constructor and callback functions use C-style arrays as